GA-repos/HTML-and-CSS/readme.md

 ### Discussion Questions

-- What are the main 3 languages that are used to create a web page?
+- What are the only 3 languages that browsers can understand?
 - What are their general roles in how a webpage displays information?

 ## HTML (Hyper Text Markup Language)